HW 02 - Grammar of graphics + layers

 As we’ve discussed in lecture, your plots should include an informative title, axes should be labeled, and careful consideration should be given to aesthetic choices.

-Remember that continuing to develop a sound workflow for reproducible data analysis is important as you complete this homework and other assignments in this course.
+Remember that continuing to develop a sound workflow for reproducible data analysis is important as you complete the lab and other assignments in this course.
 There will be periodic reminders in this assignment to remind you to render, commit, and push your changes to GitHub.
 You should have at least 3 commits with meaningful commit messages by the end of the assignment.

 Workflow + formatting